Osama al-Rifai: Gender roles

 Al-Rifai has been criticized for remarks regarding gender roles and foreign influence in Syria.
 During a sermon in Azaz, he alleged that United Nations workers and other organizations were promoting women's liberation ideas that he viewed as disruptive to Syrian family structures.

 Shia Islam

 Al-Rifai has been accused of holding sectarian positions against Shia Muslims, having declared Shiites to be apostates and a “danger to Islam” who bear a "great hatred to Sunni Muslims" in a 2020 sermon.

 Meeting with Ismail Haniyeh

 In July 2022, Al-Rifai attended a meeting honouring Hamas leader Ismail Haniyeh's granddaughter for becoming a Hafiza of the Qur'an.
-This caused controversy among the Syrian Opposition, as Hamas had recently restored its relations with the Syrian government of Bashar al-Assad.
+This caused controversy among the Syrian opposition groups, as Hamas had recently restored its relations with the Ba'athist-led regime at the time.
 The Syrian Islamic Council's spokesperson later claimed that they had discouraged Hamas from taking this course of action during the meeting.